-Brooms are bristled, long-handled cleaning brushes used for the collection and disposal of dust and debris in places of business, homes and in public spaces.
+Brooms are bristled, long-handled cleaning brushes used for the collection and disposal of dust and debris in places of business, homes ,and public spaces.
 Brooms are the most limited of all brush varieties in terms of their use on an industrial scale.
-Every broom variety must be operated manually, which constrains their use to light duty cleaning applications almost exclusively.
-Within that context, though, brooms are very effective and have enjoyed prominent roles as cleaning tools in homes and businesses since antiquity.
+Every broom variety must be operated manually, which constrains their use to light duty cleaning applications.
+Within that context, though, brooms are effective and have enjoyed prominent roles as cleaning tools in homes and businesses since antiquity.

 Workshops, stores, restaurants, stadiums, and offices are just a few places where brooms can be found in use everyday because of the heavy amounts of dust, trash, and debris created in these places.

 Broom Design and Accessories

 Brooms come in many different styles and sizes, though their concept is very simple.
 Most have a long handle made out of plastic, wood, or metal and have bristles attached parallel to the handle.
 There are a variety of bristles to select from on today’s market, including nylon, polypropylene, tampico, bassine fiber, natural corn fibers, straw, and poly-vinyl.
 A broom should be selected based on the type of application and task it must complete.
 Indoor, outdoor, large, small, continuous use, or not, there is a perfect broom for the job.